JunchengDong0421/SakanaRM/README.md

 Wildcard matching not supported by you can use CIDR donation to allow or deny a range of IP addresses.

 ### Admin Sites and Superuser
-Django offers a powerful admin interface for superusers/staffs to easily manage the models in the system.
+Django offers a powerful admin interface for superusers/staffs to easily manage the models (including users) in the system.
+In fact, it is the only way to modify or delete a user in this project.
 Always append `--settings=SakanaRM.settings_dev` to each command if you are using the development settings.
 - To create a superuser, add the environment variables `DJANGO_SUPERUSER_PASSWORD`, `DJANGO_SUPERUSER_USERNAME`, `DJANGO_SUPERUSER_EMAIL` to the *"web"* service in *docker-compose.prod.yaml* and *docker-compose.yaml*.
 Then, run